-1. Start with a Free Customizable Template
+1. Start With a Free Customizable Template

-2. Research Your Current Customer Base
+2. Research Your Customer Base

 Take stock of your clientele:

 - You might already be using a customer relationship management tool that has built-in analytics, where you can pull demographic information.
-You can also use your website analytics tool to find customer trends.
+You also can use your website analytics tool to find customer trends.

 - Consult with your team members who interact with your customers most often, such as salespeople, customer service members and social media managers.
 Ask for patterns and trends they see among the customers they interact with.